-The middle-class trap is an insidious snare of wage slavery, debt, and escapism.
-On the surface, it seems like people stuck in the middle class are doing ok.
-They generally have most of the things that the American Dream told us people want – but at what price?
+The middle-class trap is an insidious snare of indentured servitude, debt, and escapism.
+On the surface, it seems like people stuck in the middle class are doing okay.

 There’s Nothing Wrong With Being Middle Class

 The middle-class trap keeps people teetering on the brink of ruin.
-Instead of looking upwards with a gleam in their eyes of what their futures hold, and what opportunities their kids may have, folks in the middle are terrified of losing it all.
+Instead of looking upwards with a gleam in their eyes of what their futures hold and what opportunities their kids may have, folks in the middle stare down, terrified of losing it all.

-One of my oldest friends is stuck in this trap.
-He’s married with two kids, and makes a pretty decent salary, around 60K per year.
 His wife also works, but although she’s educated and has tons of experience, she’s struggled to find a career outside of early childhood education.
-That wouldn’t be a problem, if that wasn’t such a low wage field despite the exorbitant cost of daycare.
-They have a house, a car, and are able to afford decent things for their children.
-But they’re struggling.
+That wouldn’t be a problem if that weren’t such a low-wage field despite the exorbitant cost of daycare.
+They have a house and a car and can afford their children’s basic needs, along with a few wants.